 5.2 Scope of the proposed standard:

 This standard defines basic framework within the overall architectural framework for motion training system.
 This standard includes definitions for the functions and input/output interfaces of each component module, and the related data components and formats.
-By utilizing this standard basic framework, various application-specific UI/UX and service frameworks can be suggested.
+By utilizing this standard basic framework, various application-specific user interface/user experience (UI/UX) and service frameworks can be suggested.

 5.3 Is the completion of this standard contingent upon the completion of another standard?
 Yes